 The first thing we need to do is set the record straight: addiction is not a moral issue and it has nothing to do with whether or not someone is good or bad.
 Addiction is a chronic disease that rips away any chance we have of saying “no” and living a healthy, productive life.
 At one point we may have made the choice to shoot up or have multiple drinks in one sitting, but extended use left us incapable of stopping.
 When addiction strikes, it removes any and all potential priorities and replaces them with the notion that we need to use again.
 Without our dependent substance, withdrawal symptoms set in as a way of driving us back to abuse.
 Sometimes even knowing that the next hit is coming is enough to offset the withdrawal effects.

-The entire goal of rehabilitation is to help an addict re-enter society and become a productive, healthy member.
+The entire goal of drug rehab centers is to help an addict re-enter society and become a productive, healthy member.
 Addiction changes behavior in all aspects of life: work, friendships, spouses, family, hobbies all take second place to the substance.
 The mind develops a dependency and forces the body to act upon it, leaving only ruin in the wake of trying to get the next hit.
 Rehabilitation helps you to organize priorities properly again by giving you the tools you need to fight addiction.

 Drug rehabilitation involves the processes of detox, treatment, medical management, and therapy that are used in order to help you live a clean life.
 In the detox phase your body will be without the substance it is dependent on: you will go through the stages of withdrawal and will be supervised while your body cleans itself of the hazardous toxins the narcotics put in your system.